 CLI Engage is a comprehensive e-learning platform housing TSR Online professional development, child progress monitoring tools, and classroom observation tools - available for free to Texas public schools, Head Start programs, and Texas Rising Star Certified Providers.

 Developing Talkers and Hablemos Juntos are curriculum supplements to promote oral language.
-Listening comprehension and vocabulary skills are targeted through lessons, materials, and instructions on developing and strengthening children’s oral language skills.
-For interested teachers and caregivers, CLI regularly conducts Developing Talkers Training.
+Listening comprehension and vocabulary skills are targeted through lessons, materials, and instructions on developing and strengthening children’s oral language skills and conceptual knowledge.

 eCIRCLE Professional Development provides online courses featuring extensive video-based demonstrations of effective instructional practices, application-based assignments, and activities.
 The program is designed specifically for teachers, school leaders, and intervention specialists.